-A friend recently took me to an incredible hamburger restaurant.
-Although I don’t eat much meat, sometimes a good burger just hits the spot, especially in the dead of winter.
+Sometimes in the dead of winter, a good hamburger hits the spot.
 But it takes the right formula to make it great — much like a good public relations strategy.
-Without the key components — quality meat, tasty toppings, a fresh bun and variety of sides — the overall experience will not be memorable.
+Without the key components (quality meat, tasty toppings, fresh bun and variety of sides), the overall experience will not be memorable.
 Developing a PR strategy is similar: It requires all the right ingredients to be successful.

-Looking for more tips on how to create your own perfect PR “burger”?
-Contact me at firstname.lastname@example.org.
+Looking for more tips about how to create your own perfect PR “burger”?
+Contact us here.